-Each of these categories are assessed annually depending on the market, which results in the payments changing annually (both up and down).
+Each of these categories is assessed annually depending on the market, which results in the payments changing annually (both up and down).
 This year some categories have gone up and some down, but overall there has been a small decrease in payment.

 Can EMFs (Electric Magnetic Fields) impact my health?

 Most people get most of their exposure to EMFs from the distribution wires along the street and from wiring in their homes.
 We also get short-duration higher field exposures when we pass close to electrical appliances.

 Not many people live within 100 metres of a high-voltage power line, but for those that do this will also be a significant source of exposure.